01 of 13

 Free Fare Zone

-Once you have found a place to park, you can get around downtown by bus or train within the free fare zone.
-The free fare zone is roughly between 500 South and 500 North, and between 200 East and 400 West.Continue to 6 of 13 below.
+Once you've found a place to park, you can get around town by bus or train for free within the free fare zone.
+When you board the bus or train, simply tell the driver that you intend to stay within the boundaries of this zone (between 500 South and 500 North, and between 200 East and 400 West).
+But if your destination takes you outside of the free fare zone, make sure to purchase a ticket before hopping on the bus.Continue to 6 of 13 below.

 06 of 13